-- Ease of access: An all-in-one system means everyone has easy access to what they need, as everything related to your workforce is kept in the same virtual space.
+An all-in-one system means everyone has easy access to what they need, as everything related to your workforce is kept in the same virtual space.
 Unifying your communications with Direct Routing also means a single phone number, no matter where you are.

-- Federated presence: This refers to the ‘status’ symbols that indicate whether or not you are available.
+This refers to the ‘status’ symbols that indicate whether or not you are available.
 Ensuring that each team member’s status is present (and consistent) across every communication channel boosts internal communication and transparency.
 In simple terms, a federated presence means employees won’t be interrupted when they’re on an important call with a client or presenting in a meeting.

 Shifting your communications to a single platform—Microsoft Teams— is an essential step to delivering the business outcomes you want in the new normal and beyond.
 For the majority of businesses, this means using Teams to its full potential by harnessing the unifying power of Direct Routing.

-How to set up Direct Routing today
+How to set up Microsoft Teams Direct Routing today

-So what’s the best way to set up routing for Microsoft Teams?
-As stated, you need a Phone System licence.
-If you have the E5 version of Microsoft 365, that licence comes standard, otherwise you will need to buy it separately.
-Again, check out this blog on Microsoft Phone System for all the details.
+You need a Phone System license.
+If you have the E5 version of Microsoft 365, that license comes standard.
+Otherwise, you will need to buy it separately.

 The next step is to find a provider that can deliver a sophisticated Direct Routing solution capable of meeting your business requirements.